Orientation To-Do List

 All information is accurate at the time of posting, but is subject to change as the College continues to monitor and respond to the COVID-19 situation and related health and safety guidance.
 New students will be communicated to via their MHC emails, if and when changes are made.

 - Monitor your Mount Holyoke email account at least weekly.
 Important information about things like housing and registration will be sent to this email.

-- Update your MHC email password from the temporary password sent in May and enter a Recovery Email so you can use self-service to change your password if needed through the MHC Password Profile Page.
+- Update your MHC email password from the temporary password sent in May (in October for spring entrants) and enter a Recovery Email so you can use self-service to change your password if needed.
+Full instructions can be found on the MHC Password Reset Page.

 - Log into your my.mtholyoke account using your MHC credentials and explore the site.
 This is where you will access course registration and other resources.

 - Submit your name recording, cell phone number and both emergency and missing-persons contacts via my.mtholyoke (see “Demographics & Contact Info” on the self-service menu for students) between May 16 and August 1 for students starting classes in the fall semester; between late-October and early-January for students starting classes in the spring semester.

 - Submit a photo for your MHC OneCard, the ID that you’ll use on campus, by August 1 (January 3 for spring entrants).

 - Students entering in the fall are invited to take the New Student Survey!
 This survey helps the College better understand the academic and social programmatic needs of our entering students, so please take the time to inform us about your hopes for your college experience.
 You will receive an email invitation August 1 to take the survey.
 Email Institutional Research with any questions.